Aston Martin DB7 Vantage V12 For Sale

 I agree?

-Well, apart from the fact that I needed a total gearbox rebuild anyway,
+Well, apart from the fact that I would eventually need a total gearbox

-from day one of ownership it became apparent to me that the gearing
+rebuild anyway, from day one of ownership it became apparent to me

 of the